phillipadsmith/everycandidate.org/about.md

 * Thanks to candidate Rhonda Sussman for an update
 * Thanks to candidate Mark Henick for an update
 * Thanks to Tania Haas & Simon Loffler for sending in several flyers
 * Thanks to candidate Stephen Kazman for an update
+* Thanks to candidate Dina Sofia Karzman for an update
+* Thanks to candidate Roxanne Wright for an udpate
+* Thanks to candidate Kasim Dogan for an update
+* Thanks to Markian Silecky for an update to John Moskalyk's info
+* Thanks to Lizz Radman for an update to George Bauk's info
+* Thanks to candidate Ances Hercules for an update
+* Thanks to candidate Franco Ng for an update